Edit

 The tasks associated with science policy positions may include a subset of:

-• Identifying, analysing and summarising the current policy landscape
+• identifying, analysing and summarising the current policy landscape.

-• Gathering and synthesising key scientific information
+• gathering and synthesising key scientific information.

-• Identifying experts that can provide evidence-based advice to design new and/or update policies
+• identifying experts that can provide evidence-based advice to design new and/or update policies.

-• Organising and facilitating events including talks, meetings and workshops bringing together scientists, policymakers and relevant stakeholders
+• organising and facilitating events including talks, meetings and workshops bringing together scientists, policymakers and relevant stakeholders.

-• Coordinating and delivering a variety of written outputs including science policy reports, position papers, blog posts, review papers, book chapters and/or opinion pieces
+• coordinating and delivering a variety of written outputs including science policy reports, position papers, blog posts, review papers, book chapters and/or opinion pieces.

-• Advocating for policy changes that best serve the interest of organisations/national governments
+• advocating for policy changes that best serve the interest of organisations/national governments.

-• Fostering national and international collaborations among governments and relevant stakeholders
+• fostering national and international collaborations among governments and relevant stakeholders.

 Career entry and progression

 In Europe, a range of science policy opportunities are available at different agencies at the European Commission in Brussels (note: these require EU citizenship).
 Roles also exist in non-governmental organisations, scientific societies, and at the national level in the civil service, science advocacy organizations and research funders.
-A limited number of trainee, internship and fellowship programmes are available, including traineeships for civil service roles (e.g. EU Blue Book scheme or national programmes).
+A limited number of trainee, internship and fellowship programmes are available, including traineeships for civil service roles (e.g. EU Blue Book Traineeship or national programmes).
 These opportunities allow you to break into the field.
-A role in science administration is also a common stepping-stone for working in the science policy field.
+A role in science administration is also a common stepping-stone for transitioning in the science policy field.

 In the USA and Canada, a variety of well-established and structured science policy fellowship programmes exist for early-career researchers to break into the field.
 Commonly, these programmes often require citizenship to apply, but some of them are also open to non-nationals.
+The AAAS report “Connecting Scientists to Policy Around the World” provides an overview of science-policy engagement programmes worldwide.

 Example job titles: